massivebird/neocities-site/content/blog/you-should-learn-git.md

 date = 2024-07-18
 +++

 You should learn Git, especially if you're a programmer.
-I hope this post will inspire you to try it out!
+Git breaks down the biggest barriers to improvement, letting you realize your untapped potential as a developer.

 Git is a VCS (Version Control Software) that maintains a history of changes made to your projects.
 These changes can be reverted, altered, and reviewed at any time.
 This is Git at its simplest — a lightweight and reliable record of your development progress.
 Oh yeah, and Git is totally free.